 Once you identify a need for advanced measurement, it’s time to determine which approach(es) will help fill that knowledge gap.
 Here are five of the most common advanced measurement methods we use at Coegi:

-Brand lift studies are mid- or post-campaign consumer surveys to measure brand impact.
-These studies are ideal for awareness or consideration campaigns looking to track incremental improvements in more elusive KPIs such as brand awareness, ad recall, brand favorability and purchase intent.
+Brand lift studies provide mid- or post-campaign consumer readouts to measure brand impact.
+Set up prior to campaign launch, these studies are ideal for awareness or consideration campaigns looking to track incremental improvements in more elusive KPIs such as brand awareness, ad recall, brand favorability and purchase intent.

 Brand lift studies are typically conducted through control vs. exposed consumer surveys that ask questions such as: